HoroTW/jumpers/README.md

-Small Query Script for the API of Jumpers.
+Small Query Script for the Jumpers API.
 ==============================================

+TODO:
+Add graph for the data.